rafattouqir/FloatingPanel/README.md

         // Assign self as the delegate of the controller. fpc.delegate = self // Optional

-        // Add a content view controller.
+        // Set a content view controller.
         let contentVC = ContentViewController()
-        fpc.show(contentVC, sender: nil)
+        fpc.set(viewController: contentVC)

         // Track a scroll view(or the siblings) in the content view controller. fpc.track(scrollView: contentVC.tableView)

-        // Add the views managed by the `FloatingPanelController` object to self.view. fpc.addPanel(toParent: self)
+        // Add and show the views managed by the `FloatingPanelController` object to self.view. fpc.addPanel(toParent: self)
     }